mattiamanzati/durable-workflows-with-effect-cluster/slides.md

 <!--
-In the search for possible solutions to this problem, we stumble upon a really old paper that can help us moving towards the right direction.
+One of the concept that helped shaping up Effect Cluster is the concept of a Saga.

-The paper is called Saga, and back in the days it tried to solve a really similar problem.
+The concept of Saga cames from a really old paper and back in the days it tried to solve a really similar yet different problem problem.

 Basically they had this heavy computations that would hold onto a database transaction for a really long time, until finished, and this prevented any other smaller transaction to be performed, making the system completely unresponsive.

 And as we are now, they were looking for a way that even across server restarts, the system will eventually complete the execution of all of the steps, or revert completely as it never happened in the same way a single acid transaction would behaved.